ihmeuw/vivarium_public_health/docs/source/tutorials/population.rst

 by age-specific fertility rates.
 Newborns are linked to their parent via a ``parent_id`` column.

-By default this component loads ``covariate.age_specific_fertility_rate.estimate`` from the artifact.
-It also supports the ``data_sources`` configuration pattern (see `Data sources`_), so you can override it with a scalar, DataFrame, callable, or alternative artifact key.
 The expected data shape is one row per age × year × sex × parameter combination:

 .. testcode::